nhsconnect/prm-deductions-docker-openjdk-dojo/README.md

 # docker-openjdk-dojo
 This is a fork of [Dojo](https://github.com/kudulab/dojo) docker image with Java build tools.
-Repurposed for the NHS needs to use LTS version of Java.
+Repurposed for the NHSD needs to use LTS version of Java.

 This docker image is based on `openjdk:11-jdk-buster`.
+Images are published to dockerhub as `nhsdev/openjdk-dojo`.

 ## Specification
 This image has installed:
  * openjdk version 11
  * OpenJDK Runtime Environment
- * Gradle
+ * Gradle 6.8
  * Apache Maven 3.3.9

 ## Usage